Second batch of friends arrived a few months ago

 -

-Bought in Dec 2004 from the Birla Temple, Hyderabad.
-Went to Sunnyvale, CA – then a few years in a San Jose attic, a year in a Cupertino garage, a few months in Chennai and finally to our Bangalore apartment.
-Yes – a well-travelled hardbound indeed.
+Bhagavad Gita (in Hindi) - Bought in Dec 2004 from Birla Temple, Hyderabad.
+Traveled to Sunnyvale, CA – spent a few years in a San Jose attic, a year in a Cupertino garage, a few months in Chennai and finally to our Bangalore apartment.
+Yes – a well-travelled hardbound.

 There’s more good news for the rest of our book friends in my sister’s garage.
 Another ex-colleague and friend (Ajay) is on a business trip to the Bay Area and has agreed to bring back a ‘significant number’ of books.
 How significant?
-I won’t answer that lest it jinxes things.
+I won’t answer lest it jinxes things.
 Stay tuned… part 3 in this series is not too far away.